Lincoln Financial Group to Par - GuruFocus.com

-Lincoln Financial Group (NYSE:LNC, Financial) announced today that Randy J. Freitag, executive vice president and chief financial officer of Lincoln Financial Group, will present at the KBW Insurance Conference on Thursday, September 8, 2022 at approximately 11:20 a.m.
+Lincoln Financial Group (NYSE:LNC, Financial) announced today that Ellen G. Cooper, president and chief executive officer of Lincoln Financial Group, will present at the Barclays Global Financial Services Conference on Wednesday, September 14, 2022 at approximately 11:15 a.m.
 Eastern Time.

 The live presentation will be available at www.lfg.com%2Fwebcast.
 Please go to the website at least fifteen minutes prior to the event to register and download any necessary streaming media software.
 A replay will be available for 30 days from the same link one hour after the webcast concludes.